wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 n = test_multisine.state_initialization_window_length
 ```

 We used the `nonlinear_benchmarks` package to load the data.
-The user is referred to the [package documentation - GerbenBeintema/nonlinear_benchmarks: The official dataload for http://www.nonlinearbenchmark.org/ (github.com)](https://github.com/GerbenBeintema/nonlinear_benchmarks/tree/master) to check the details of how to use it.
+The user is referred to the [package documentation - GerbenBeintema/nonlinear_benchmarks: The official data load for http://www.nonlinearbenchmark.org/ (github.com)](https://github.com/GerbenBeintema/nonlinear_benchmarks/tree/master) to check the details of how to use it.

 The following plot detail the training and testing data of the experiment.